qqjckimo/helpfile/README.md

 npm run build
 ```

-Using the following command to run the built container
+Using the following command to run the built container and preview the build result

 ```bash
 npm run build:up